mgomezo12/EUGM_preprocessing/README.md

 Code behind *Analysis-ready European Groundwater Monitoring (EUGM) database* (Gomez et al.).

-The dataset itself is not in this repository — it's archived separately on
+The dataset itself is not in this repository, it's archived separately on
 Zenodo: https://doi.org/10.5281/zenodo.21891416.
 To run any script here that reads `data/...`, download the dataset from that DOI and place the CSV files in a `data/` folder at the root of this repo; it's `.gitignore`d here since